json-schema-org/website/pages/understanding-json-schema/reference/type.md

 [tab "Objective-C"]

-The following table maps from the names of JavaScript types to their analogous types in Objective-C:
+The following table maps from the names of JSON types to their analogous types in Objective-C:

 | JSON    | Objective-C  |